Actual Cash Value: How It Works for Car Insurance

 Endorsements and Riders

-Some insurers offer special endorsements that can increase your payout beyond standard ACV calculations.
+Some insurers offer special add-ons that boost your payout beyond standard ACV calculations.

 Actual Cash Value in Insurance: Bottom Line

-The key is to balance adequate protection with affordable premiums.
-For newer vehicles, replacement cost coverage might be worth the extra expense.
-ACV coverage often provides sufficient protection for older cars at a reasonable cost.
-Consider your vehicle's value, financial situation and risk tolerance when choosing between these options.
+For newer cars, replacement cost coverage is worth the extra premium.
+For older cars you own outright, ACV coverage provides adequate protection.
+Consider your car's value, your budget and your financial risk tolerance when choosing between these coverage options.

 Compare Auto Insurance Rates